 No issues with jagged edges or moiré effects occurred, and edge enhancement remained absent.
 Source flaws became a minor concern.
 I noticed the occasional speck or mark, but nothing more substantial than that materialized.

-I felt that the Dolby Digital TrueHD 7.1 soundtrack of The Search for Spock provided a surprisingly strong experience.
+At least the Dolby TrueHD 7.1 soundtrack of The Search for Spock provided a surprisingly strong experience.
 The soundfield offered a nicely active affair.
 Given the age of the material, it used all its channels well.
 Ships flew from speaker to speaker smoothly and cleanly, and the different environmental conditions on the Genesis planet appeared natural and lifelike.
 The score presented good stereo imaging, and the entire package melded together neatly.
 The surrounds really added a nice kick to the piece, especially during action sequences or those on the planet.
 The decloaking of the Bird of Prey offered a wonderfully involving and dynamic segment.

 Audio quality varied but usually seemed quite positive.
 Speech showed the weakest elements.
 Although most of the lines came across as distinct and they always remained intelligible, the dialogue occasionally appeared somewhat flat and dull.
 Still, those pieces lacked edginess and they were acceptably natural.
 Music could have boasted a moderately bolder presence, but the score still sounded reasonably bright and vibrant; those elements didn’t impress me tremendously, but they seemed more than acceptable for the age of the material.